pietronoah/pietronoah/README.md

 ### Hi there
-I am a student of mechatronic engineering at the Politecnico di Torino, currently struding at Aalto University, Finland.
-I work on algorithms and controls within several projects
+I am a student of mechatronic engineering at the Politecnico di Torino, currently studing at Aalto University, Finland.
+I work on algorithms and controls within several projects.

 ## 🌐 Socials: